zulaikhaliaqat/Smart-Weather-App-Proposal./README.md

 This project helped me strengthen my skills in API handling, UI design, and Android development.
 Looking forward to exploring more real-world apps!

 Feel free to give feedback or suggestions 🙌

-Let me know if you'd like a visual preview or a demo video caption too!